Home » Recipes » Egyptian Lentil Soup (Shorbet Ads)

 1. Prepare your vegetables.
 Cut up a large carrot into chunks, remove garlic cloves from their peels and chop up the shallots into quarters.

-2. In a heavy bottomed pot or dutch oven, melt butter.
-Add garlic, shallots and carrots and allow them to soften.
+2. In a heavy-bottomed pot or Dutch oven, melt butter.
+Add garlic, shallots, and carrots, and allow them to soften.

-3. Add lentils, turmeric, cumin, paprika, salt and pepper.
+3. Add lentils, cumin, paprika, salt and pepper.
 Mix everything together in the pot.
 Continue to stir for 4-5 minutes or until fragrant.

 4. Pour in water, and mix the contents of the pot again.
 Bring the water up to a boil spices, and mix together.
 Reduce heat to medium-low and cover.
 Simmer for 15-20 minutes or until the lentils are tender.